Property rates

 1. You can create a request to find out your balance and when it is due, and we will let you know.
 Make sure you include your contact details.

-2. If you are a registered online user you can log in and view your rates information
+2. If you are a registered online user, you can log in and view your rates information

-If you are not a registered online user, you can sign up to become one over on this page.
+If you are not a registered online user, you can sign up to become one on this page.

 General rates are charged on all rateable properties and are used to fund general activities.
 Several components determine what the general rates are.